Determine your maximum heart rate (HRMax)

 Avatar photo

 Mailis Durif-VarambonMailis grew up in the mountains, where she went hiking and biking every weekend.
 She loves outdoor activities where she can relax at the end of the day.
-At RunMotion Coach, she is responsible for community management.
+At RunMotion Coach, she is responsible for communication management.